marc2k3/rtfm/docs/docs/configuration-window.md

 ![Configuration Window](../images/configuration-window.png)

-Using the `Tools` button you can access the following commands which should be self-explanatory.
+Using the `Code` button you can access the following commands which should be self-explanatory.

 - `Reset`
 - `Import`
 - `Export`
-- `About`

 Use the `Style` button to change the [Editor Properties](#editor-properties).